BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 Then update the MapValue number to match your PhaseIndex number.

+**Oh, and one more thing:**

+Now that you've added what you'd like to the timeline, make sure you update the duration of the file overall!
+Find the end time of your newly added effect components, and set the Duration listed at the top of the file to that same end time.
+You'll need to update this to make sure your new effect components can play.

 Now, you should be all good!
-You've added your new dialogue node to the timeline file!
+You've added your new dialogue to the timeline file!